nikhil-RGB/One-Mind-Trainer/README.md

 ### Description:
 This mod forces **"Shura Ishhin"** to perform his signature move **"one mind"** multiple times in a row, with intermittent posture recovery animations to give the player time to recover posture/switch prosthetics/ready themselves for the next **"One Mind"** Combo.
-This mod aslo increases the base vitality of Ishhin Ashina, and the posture recovery so performed gives him any lost posture back, practice the perfect one-mind deflection till the very end!
+This mod aslo increases the base vitality of Ishhin Ashina, and the posture recovery so performed gives him any lost posture back, practice the perfect one-mind deflection till the very end!<br>
+This mod will cause bleedover into the SSI battle, please uninstall the mod if you'd like to play the SSI battle.

 ### How to Launch: